Kong/mesh-perf/docs/madr/001-metrics.md

 * Latency of Kube API server responses (exposed by Kubernetes)
 * Latency of DB operations (exposed by Kuma)
 * Kuma API server responses
+  * We can create a process in the background to generate requests (like DP request every 1s) to see what is the latency.
 * All Kuma components that have tickers (like insights, sub finalizer etc.)
+  * It's not available yet.

 Number of
 * XDS reconciliations
 * Kubernetes reconciliations
 * Number of DB queries

+Cache:
+* Instrument all caches in the system with consistent metrics

+The goal is to check perf of the CP, so we should not scrape DPP metrics for now.

 ### Scenarios